GoogleCloudPlatform/professional-services-data-validator/README.md

 Under the hood, row validation uses
 [Calculated Fields](https://github.com/GoogleCloudPlatform/professional-services-data-validator#calculated-fields) to
 apply functions such as IFNULL() or RTRIM().
-These can be edited in the YAML config to customize your row validation.
+These can be edited in the YAML or JSON config file to customize your row validation.

 ```
 data-validation (--verbose or -v) (--log-level or -ll) validate row